yuanshunning/pickit-docs/docs/faq/robot-programming/why-is-the-pick-pose-pickit-sends-through-always-too-high-or-too-low.rst

-Why is the pick pose Pick-it sends through always too high or too low?
+Why is the pick pose Pickit sends through always too high or too low?
 ======================================================================

 In most cases this is related to a wrong definition of the tool center